TEConnectivity/FrameWeaver/README.md

 ## Input

-The following input are avaiable :
+The following input are available :

 - MQTT : Listen from incoming MQTT messages from the specified Topic.
-Can be connected to a remote MQTT broker or the self-hosted.
+Can be connected to a remote MQTT broker or the self-hosted one.

 ## Output